richgarcia1/SQL/README.md

+# Hey there, I am Rich Garcia!
+## Data Enthusiast | SQL Researcher | Problem Solver
+I'm passionate about data, databases and writing efficient queries that bring meaningful insights to life.
+##
-# Hey there!
-You've arrived at my SQL portfolio.
+## You've arrived at my SQL portfolio where I showcase some of my code samples and projects.

-## Inside, you'll find a collection of SQL code samples I've worked on.

-Take a look around, and don't hesitate to reach out if you have any comments or questions.
+Take a look around and don't hesitate to reach out if you have any comments or questions.
 Thank you for your time and consideration!